LotusLotus

 Kāśyapa replied to the Buddha, "No, World-Honored One."

-The Buddha told Kāśyapa, "As a Buddha does His Buddha work in a one-Buddha world, so too do a second Buddha and a third Buddha [in their respective worlds].
+The Buddha told Kāśyapa, “As a Buddha does His Buddha work in a one-Buddha world, so too do a second Buddha and a third Buddha [in their respective worlds].
 Within a mustard seed, there is a multitude of worlds.
-Sentient beings are not aware that they move to and fro among worlds, not knowing who is in control of their coming and going or who places them somewhere.
+Sentient beings are not aware that they move to and fro among worlds, and they do not know who is in command of their comings and goings or who places them somewhere.
 They cannot help doing things according to what they know.
-Some know there is self while others do not.
-In this world, on the Gṛdhrakūṭa Mountain, there is Śākyamuni Buddha, and at the same place, there will be Ajita Buddha.
-Events may manifest in this world, whether burning of a kalpa or pronouncement of the Dharma by a Buddha.
+Some know there is [true] self while others do not.
+In this world, on the Gṛdhrakūṭa Mountain, there is Śākyamuni Buddha, and in the same place, there will be Ajita Buddha.
+Events may manifest in this world, whether the burning of a kalpa or the pronouncement of the Dharma by a Buddha.
 Such extraordinary manifestations are rare occurrences.

-"What is the foremost extraordinary event?
-It is the youth Entire World Delighted to See, who has never been reborn into an ordinary family.
+“What is the foremost extraordinary event?
+It is the youth Entire World Is Delighted to See, who has never been reborn into an ordinary family.
 The families into which he has been reborn are Bodhisattvas.
-Kāśyapa, you should know that his supporting family and attendants are all delighted.
-His loving kin all say these words: 'Such an [extraordinary] person has been born into our family.'
+Kāśyapa, know that his supporting family and attendants are all delighted.
+His loving kin all say these words: ’such [an extraordinary] person has been born into our family.’
 These people are all sent by me.
-Kāśyapa, know that if the four groups of my disciples become the retinue of that Bodhisattva-Mahāsattva, they will all hear him pronounce this Sūtra of the Great Dharma Drum.
+Kāśyapa, know that if my four groups of disciples who survive me become the retinue of that Bodhisattva-Mahāsattva, they all will hear him pronounce this Sūtra of the Great Dharma Drum.
 They all will attain the unsurpassed bodhi.

-At that time the huge multitude chanted with one voice, "Very good!
+Then the huge multitude chanted with one voice, “Very good!
 Very good!
 How amazing!
-World-Honored One, this youth will be [reborn as] the bhikṣu who will uphold the Buddha's name.
-If this bhikṣu will enter parinirvāṇa in the south, the spirits of Jetavana Park here will have nothing to rely on.
-Why?
-Have him come from the south to the place where the Buddha was, and then enter parinirvāṇa."
+World-Honored One, this youth will be [reborn as] the bhikṣu who will uphold the Buddha’s name.
+If this bhikṣu enters parinirvāṇa in the south, the spirits of Jetavana Park here will have nothing to rely on.
+Instead, have him come from the south to the place where the Buddha was, then enter parinirvāṇa.”

-The Buddha told the huge multitude, "He will not take the initiative to come here.
-I will go to him, manifesting my body.
+The Buddha told the huge multitude, “He will not take the initiative to come here.
+I will go to him, manifesting myself.
 I will first have this sūtra sent to him, and then go there.
 Why?
-If this sūtra were not in his hands, his mind would regress.
+Because if this sūtra is not in his hands, his mind will regress.
 If he knows sentient beings that should be tamed, I, together with a huge multitude, will stand before him.
-After he has seen me, he will come to this place.
+After he has seen me, he will come here.
 Having been received here, he will enter parinirvāṇa.
-He will enter parinirvāṇa at the place where he desires to deliver sentient beings."
+He will enter parinirvāṇa in the place where he wishes to deliver sentient beings.”

 Will be [reborn as] a bhikṣu,